Letters to the Children - June's Alzheimer's - 4th Year - December 2000

 2000: October 19-22nd - Rice Lake, WI - June visiting her Sisters Betty and Lyndell.

 2000: October 30-31st - Rice Lake, WI - June and I Visited the Candler relatives.

 2000: November 7-13th – Raleigh/Cary, NC – June and I Visited our daughter Susan and Grandson Daniel.

 2000: December 7-12th – Branson, MO – Atrium Inn, Branson Christmas Show.
 Overnights at Holiday Inn, Olathe, KS en-route and return.

 Photo Notes: Top (1.) or first photo was taken at Maui, Hawaiiin January 2000.
 June had just taken a helicopter ride around the island of Maui.
 (2.)
-The second photo was taken on Lake Tahoe, Reno, Nevada in February 200 while attending the American Academy of Forensic Science conference.
+The second photo is June's name tag for the American Academy of Forensic Science conference in Reno, Nevada, February 2000.
 (3.)
-The third photo is of June with two of her class-mate friends at the White Tail Country Club in Colfax, WI.
+The third photo was taken on Lake Tahoe, Reno, Nevada in February 2000 while attending the American Academy of Forensic Science conference.
+(4.)
+The fourth photo is of June with two of her class-mate friends at the White Tail Country Club in Colfax, WI.
 The event was the annual Colfax Class of 1946 Luncheon in late September 2000.
-(4.)
-The fourth photo immediately below was taken in the home of Irma (Candler) Losey at Rice Lake in late October 2000.
+(5..)
+The fifth photo immediately below was taken in the home of Irma (Candler) Losey (my cousin) at Rice Lake, WI in late October 2000.